aws-samples/integrate-your-application-with-amazon-q-business-identity-aware-apis/README.md

 3. Open the AWS CloudShell using the button in the bottom left of the AWS Console.
 4. Download this repository with `git clone https://github.com/aws-samples/integrate-your-application-with-amazon-q-business-identity-aware-apis.git`
 5. Run this command `vim /home/cloudshell-user/integrate-your-application-with-amazon-q-business-identity-aware-apis/app/public/config.js`
 6. Copy the value of the `ConfigJS` output from the CloudFormation Stack, and in CloudShell, use arrow keys to scroll down to the line which starts `const config =`.
-While your cursor is on these lines, delete them using the "d" key (hint: you have to pres the d key twice to delete a single line).
+While your cursor is on these lines, delete them using the "d" key (hint: you have to press the d key twice to delete a single line).
 7. Now you can enter insert mode by pressing the "i" key, and then "ctrl/cmd + v" to paste the value which you copied from CloudFormation.
 8. To save and close the vim editor, press the "esc" key, and then use these keys in succession: ":wq!" - hit the "enter/return" key.